 Schamoni is much more interested in playing with film conventions and techniques and he approaches the whole endeavor as if it is a game with no rules.
 You could say this is the ultimate meta-movie about the act of filmmaking and the duality of being on both sides of the camera as the creator and participant.
 The act of looking and being looked at is pervasive throughout the film and the focus on surveillance and voyeurism predates Francis Ford Coppola’s The Conversation by four years.
 But the vibe is A Big Grey-Blue Bird is much more laid back and self-conscious.

-At various points in the movie, some of the characters seem to break the fourth wall and question what they are doing or comment on the role playing.
+At various points in the movie, some of the characters appear to break the fourth wall and question what they are doing or comment on the role playing.
 “If everything turns out to be nonsense, that would be terrible,” someone states at an air strip rendezvous.
 Later, Bill (Marquard Bohm), one of the fugitive journalists, spots two rival agents approaching them, noting, “I think I’ve seen them before…maybe in the movies.”
 In fact, film noir icon Robert Siodmak, director of The Killers (1946) and Criss Cross (1949), shows up in the second half of the film as one of the missing scientists.

 Most telling of all is the scene where Cinque’s thugs have cornered Knokke, Tom’s cameraman pal, and are shooting at him.
 Suddenly one of the gunmen asks Knokke to film the scene again and he obliges.
 Then Knokke gives the gunman the camera and runs away to a rock quarry where he is filmed being murdered.
 The faux-seriousness reaches the pinnacle of absurdity in the final moments of the movie when most of the major characters are massacred by a machine-toting assassin.
 It’s quite possible that Schamoni created the whole thing as a poker-faced prank.
 Another interpretation is that the film could be unfolding in Tom’s mind like a dream and all of the characters and situations are the products of his over active imagination.